-Parnassus Investments — Parnassus Equity Income Fund (PRBLX)
+Parnassus Investments — Parnassus Core Equity Fund (PRBLX)

 This fund’s five-, ten- and 15-year records are all in the top 5% of Morningstar’s large blend category.
 The investment philosophy of the Parnassus equity funds is “to invest in businesses that have increasingly relevant products or services, sustainable competitive advantages, quality management teams and ethical business practices.”
 The fund’s five-year annualized return is a stellar 4.93% compared to the S&P 500 with 0.39%, or the benchmark large blend category, which lost .25%.

-Domini Social Investments — Social Equity Fund (DSEFX)
+Domini Social Investments — Impact Equity Fund (DSEFX)

 This fund ranked in the top 10% of its peer group for the 1-year and 3-year periods ended March 31, 2011.
 Domini’s thorough social screening and advocacy, which screens out unwanted industries and advocates for social and environmental standards have always been among this fund’s biggest strengths, says David Kathman, a Morningstar analyst.